adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 ## Ruby Implementations

-The Ruby ecosystem enjoys many different implementations of ruby, each with unique strengths and states of compatability.
-To be clear, the different implementations are written in different languages, but *they are all ruby*.
+The Ruby ecosystem enjoys many different implementations of Ruby, each with unique strengths and states of compatability.
+To be clear, the different implementations are written in different languages, but *they are all Ruby*.
 Each implementation has special hooks and extra features, but they all run normal Ruby files well.
 For instance, JRuby is written in Java, but you do not need to know Java to use it.

 Very mature/compatible:

-* [MRI](https://github.com/ruby/ruby) - Written in C, this is the reference implementation of ruby.
+* [MRI](https://github.com/ruby/ruby) - Written in C, this is the reference implementation of Ruby.
 By definition it is 100% compatible (with itself).
 All other rubies maintain compatibility with MRI (see [RubySpec](#rubyspec) below).
-* [JRuby](http://jruby.org/) - Written in Java and ruby, this robust implementation is quite fast.
+* [JRuby](http://jruby.org/) - Written in Java and Ruby, this robust implementation is quite fast.
   Most importantly, JRuby's strength is JVM/Java interop, leveraging existing JVM tools, projects, and languages.
 * [Rubinius](http://rubini.us/) - Written primarily in Ruby itself with a C++ bytecode VM.
 Also